JoseZalez/Houdini-scripts/README.md

 ### Install

-Simply create a new tool in your toolbar and paste the code, save and execute.
+Simply create a new tool in your toolbar, paste the code, save and execute.

 # Add parameter comments to camera